 Snacks Kids Love

-Kids LOVE this healthy crispy energy ball recipe.
+Kids LOVE this healthy strawberry protein bite recipe.

-Her daughter had come home talking about the snacks and wanted to make them at home.
+Her daughter had come home talking about the snacks and wanted to make them at home that night.
 I call that a rave review!

-Crispy energy balls have a satisfying crunch and delicious sweetness of fresh strawberries.
+Strawberry energy balls have a satisfying crunch and the delicious sweetness of fresh strawberries.
 They closely resemble store-bought strawberry granola bars with a few major differences:

 - No Refined Sugar